criterionsignalworks/gain-block/README.md

 This is my first microstrip PCB design involving slightly more complex design considerations (though indeed it's pretty much just a simple breakout for HMC313)

 I made a mistake with the placement of the bias tee - the RF blocking inductor should ideally be right on the transmission line.
 Instead, I cleverly placed a long track that acts as an open stub at the frequencies we're dealing with.
-This acted as a band reject filter, centering somewhere about 3 GHz.
+This acted as a band reject filter, centering somewhere around 3 GHz.

 To fix this, a little bodge is required: cut the bias track close to the transmission line, put an inductor across there with an accompanying capacitor to ground.
 The exact values don't seem to matter too much, same 1 nH inductors and something like 1 nF should work.
 Keep the quality factor of the components in mind.